eslint/rfcs/designs/2019-eslintrc-improvements/minor-03-plugin-renaming.md

 ## Summary

 This proposal adds the feature that renames plugins in config files.
 This enhancement will be the official successor of `--rulesdir` option.
-And, this solves the important pain of the ecosystem as making shareable configs being able to have plugins.
+And, this solves the important pain of the ecosystem by making shareable configs being able to have plugins.

 ## Motivation